zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

  ```
  - You'll have to agree to the TOS and then it'll run a test to verify that you control the domain you're requesting a cert for.
  - Certbot will then ask if you want to redirect all traffic to HTTPS.
 You should select yes for this (option 2).
- - Certbot will automatically update your nginx config with the settings it needs.
+ - Certbot will automatically update your Nginx config with the settings it needs.
 It'll also automatically renew before cert expiration.
  - You can now verify your site is working properly by going to `https://your_domain`, you should see a secure certificate.
  - To confirm that certbot will renew properly you can run the following command:
  ```